Take montelukast regularly every evening.

 If you are having an operation or any dental treatment, tell the person carrying out the treatment which medicines you are taking.

 This medicine is for you.
 Never give it to other people even if their condition appears to be the same as yours.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Singulair® 10 mg tablets; Merck Sharp & Dohme Limited, The electronic Medicines Compendium.
-Dated November 2014.
+Manufacturer's PIL, Singulair® 10 mg tablets; Merck Sharp & Dohme Limited, The electronic Medicines Compendium.
+May 2020.